 If you are hearing domestic violence or abuse

 You may be hearing something more serious than just noise.
-Domestic violence is a major concern under New York's stay at home order, which can trap someone with their abuser.
-Here are some resources for domestic and gender-based violence survivors during the pandemic and domestic violence shelters are still open for intake.
+You may be hearing domestic violence.
+Here are some resources for domestic and gender-based violence survivors during the pandemic and domestic violence shelters are open for intake.
 Read: "I think I'm overhearing domestic violence next door.
 What should I do?"

 If a neighbor threatens you—know that New York state law defines harassment as any conduct intended to annoy, threaten, intimidate, or alarm another person.
 If that sounds like your situation, there are steps you can take—including calling the police if you are ever physically in danger.
 Read: "Is your neighbor harassing you?
 4 steps to handle the problem."
 Also read: "My downstairs neighbor harasses me for being gay—and my building just renewed his lease."
 (The neighbor moved out soon after the article published).